-Python's Unicode encoding is used to include a special characters in the string (for example, whitespace).
-Starting from Python 3, all strings are Unicode, not just plain bytes.
-To create a Unicode string, we use the 'u' prefix:
+Python's Unicode encoding is used to include special characters in strings (for example, whitespaces).
+Additionally, starting from Python 3, all strings are Unicode, not just plain bytes.
+The difference is that, while ASCII representations are given by 8-bits, Unicode representations usually use 16-bits.

+To create an Unicode string, we use the 'u' prefix: